puppetlabs/ring-middleware/README.md

 (wrap-add-x-frame-options-deny [handler])
 ```

-This middleware returns a ring handler that will add `X-Frame-Options: DENY` headers to requests if they are handled by the handler.
+This middleware adds `X-Frame-Options: DENY` headers to requests if they are handled by the handler.